Wildfire fighters

 Interview process

 Applicants who successfully pass the screening phase will be invited to an interview.
-The BC Wildfire Service will be holding virtual interviews for the 2024 recruiting cycle.
+The BC Wildfire Service will be holding virtual interviews for the 2025 recruiting cycle, beginning as early as October 2024.
+Interviews will continue monthly until April 2025, as needed.

 The interview consist of behavioral competencies, situational and technical questions related to firefighting in B.C.

-In order to participate in the WFX-Fit test, candidates must bring a completed Physician Release Form (PDF, 835KB) and present it to the fit test appraiser.
+In order to participate in the WFX-Fit test, candidates must bring a completed Physician Release Form to NRBC and present it to the fit test appraiser.
+The form will be provided to you upon accepting a spot at NRBC.

 • Wildfire Service Overview